StevenBlack/vocab/million-dollar-words.md

 ### ombudsman
 An official whose job is to investigate complaints made by private citizens about abuses or wrongdoing performed by the government or by the organization he represents.
-Pronounced OMM-BUDZ-MUHN.

 ### omnifarious